Skip to main content

 Four people can sleep in a room measuring 19.5m2 and one extra person can sleep in that room for every 4.5m2 above 19.5m2.

-A room measuring under 6.5 metres squared is not suitable for use as a bedroom.
+A room measuring under 6.5 square metres is unsuitable for bedroom use.

 Overcrowding notice

-Allowing a HMO is become overcrowded is an offence.
+Allowing a HMO to become overcrowded is an offence.

 The council can serve an overcrowding notice if an officer believes that:

-You can appeal an overcrowding notice at county court.
+You can appeal an overcrowding notice at the county court.

 Dealing with overcrowding in HMOs

-If you’re served with an overcrowding notice, you must take action to reduce the number of people living in the property.
+If you’re served with an overcrowding notice, you must reduce the number of people living in the property.
 This usually means starting the process to evict one of the tenants.

 Your tenants still have the right to receive proper notice to quit.
-If your tenant is within a fixed-term tenancy agreement, and they haven’t breached the terms, you may not be able to evict them.
+You might not be able to evict a tenant who is in a fixed-term tenancy and has not broken the agreement.

 In this case, you can consider:

-If you don’t take action to try and comply with an overcrowding notice, the council can make you pay a penalty of up to £5,000.
+If you don’t take action to comply with an overcrowding notice, the council can fine you up to £5,000.

 Suitability notice

 This usually means that the property does not meet HMO standards.
-For example, if a property has eight tenants but only one bathroom for all occupants to share.
+For example, if a property has eight tenants but there is only one bathroom for them all to share.

-A suitability notice may specify work that needs to be carried out by a certain date to make the property suitable.
-If the work is completed by this date, the suitability notice will be revoked.
+A suitability notice may specify work that must be carried out by a certain date to make the property suitable.
+The suitability notice will be revoked if the work is completed by this date.

-You can appeal a suitability notice at county court.
+You can appeal a suitability notice at the county court.